mikedilger/gossip/README.md

 We intend to support the following features/NIPs:

 - [x] NIP-01 - Basic protocol flow description
-- [ ] NIP-02 - Contact List and Petnames
+- [x] NIP-02 - Contact List and Petnames
-- [ ] NIP-04 - Encrypted Direct Message: I doesn't believe this is a good idea to do encrypted messaging this way, as it leaks metadata and has a cryptographic weakness.
-But it is in common enough usage.
+- [ ] NIP-04 - Encrypted Direct Message
-- [ ] NIP-05 - Mapping Nostr keys to DNS-based internet identifiers (partial)
+- [x] NIP-05 - Mapping Nostr keys to DNS-based internet identifiers
-- [ ] NIP-08 - Handling Mentions
+- [x] NIP-08 - Handling Mentions
-- [x] NIP-09 - Event Deletion
+- [ ] NIP-09 - Event Deletion
 - [x] NIP-10 - Conventions for clients' use of e and p tags in text events
-- [ ] NIP-11 - Relay Information Document (partial)
+- [x] NIP-11 - Relay Information Document
 - [ ] NIP-12 - Generic Tag Queries
 - [x] NIP-13 - Proof of Work
 - [ ] NIP-14 - Subject tag in text events (partial)
 - [x] NIP-15 - End of Stored Events Notice
 - [ ] NIP-16 - Event Treatment
-- [ ] NIP-19 - bech32-encoded entities (keys, not elsewise)
+- [x] NIP-19 - bech32-encoded entities
 - [x] NIP-20 - Command Results
 - [ ] NIP-22 - Event created_at Limits
-- [ ] NIP-25 - Reactions (viewing, not yet creating)
+- [x] NIP-25 - Reactions
 - [ ] NIP-26 - Delegated Event Signing
 - [ ] NIP-28 - Public Chat
+- [ ] NIP-33 - Parameterized Replaceable Events
 - [ ] NIP-36 - Sensitive Content
 - [ ] NIP-40 - Expiration Timestamp
+- [ ] NIP-42 - Authentication of clients to relays

 We do not intend to support the following features/NIPs:

 - NIP-03 - OpenTimestamp Attestations for Events: We handle such events, but we do nothing about the ots fields in them.
 - NIP-06 - Basic key derivation from mnemonic seed phrase.
 This is probably not applicable anyways.
 - NIP-07 - window.nostr capability for web browsers.
 This is not applicable.

-### other features worth mentioning

-- [x] configurable look-back time
-- [x] dark/light mode
-- [x] secure handling of private keys by zeroing memory and marking them Weak if displayed or exported
-- [x] exporting/importing of private keys with a passphrase
-- [ ] multiple identities
-- [ ] user management of relays (read/write), including ranking (partial, no ranking ui yet)
-- [ ] choose to load from another relay with a button press
-- [ ] choose what kinds of posts to want to see.
-- [ ] block lists, word filters, etc.
-- [ ] mute a specific post
-- [x] dismiss a specific post without blocking for future sessions
-- [ ] follow people privately or publicly (currently entirely private, not synced)

-### What Gossip Isn't

-Gossip doesn't use web technology (except for Websockets and HTTP GET).
-There is no JavaScript, no HTML parsing, no automatic fetch of other resources in order to draw the page, and no HTML/CSS-based layout.
-Because of this, there are no suprises, no XSS vulnerabilities, no JavaScript attack vectors, no CORS errors, and especially no fetching of page-referenced resources that you never intended to fetch.

-On the flip side, we have (currently) shitty fonts, no color emojis, and we render many frames per second which has a computation cost.

-This is a trade off that works for the developer, who wants a reliable, secure and privacy-oriented client, not necessarily a flashy one.

 ## Building and Installing